DockerSecurityPlayground/DSP/README.md

 It is important that all images that you use should be available to other users, so:
 - You can publish on docker hub so other users can pull your images in order to use your labs.
-- You can provide dockerfiles inside the .docker-images directory, so users can use build.sh to build your images and use your repo.
+- You can prov[ide dockerfiles inside the .docker-images directory, so users can use build.sh to build your images and use your repo.

 If you need a "private way" to share labs you should share the repository in other ways, at current time there is no support to share private repositories.